PycraftDeveloper-temp-account/Pycraft/README.md

 Here is a short video tutorial explain all this (It’s really not too bad), this is the link to the YouTube video: (youtu.be/DG5YbE-umw0)

 ## Running the program
+### For anyone reading this README on my Github page, then we also recommend you read through this:

 When running the program, you will either have a (.exe) file, downloaded from the releases page, or you will have the developer preview, if you have the developer preview, which can be found in the files section of this repository then this is how you run that program.
 Pycraft has recently undergone some large structural redesigning, so to run the program the advice is now different: